Fourth Maratha invasion of Bengal: Maratha occupation of Odisha

 Raghuji reached Orissa in March 1745.
 The governor of Cuttack, Rajah Durlabhram was busy with religious activities.
 His forces were wholly inadequate to offer resistance.
 The Nawab's absence in full strength in Bihar, where he was engaged against Mustafa, eliminated any prospect of reinforcements reaching Orissa.
 After shutting himself within Barabati Fort for a fortnight, Durlabh Ram imprudently ventured to Raghuji's camp, where he and his entourage were seized and taken prisoner.
 A lieutenant of Durlabh Ram named Mir Abdul Aziz defended the fort for a month with only 400 garrison.
-In May, he eventually surrendered on a condition where he alongside with his followers, kinsmen and property will not be harmed.
+In May, he eventually surrendered on a condition where he along with his followers, kinsmen and property will not be harmed.
 Thus whole Orissa upto Midnapore was occupied by Marathas.

 Alivardi who was buddy dealing with Afghan rebels in Bihar, received the news of Maratha invasion.
 To divert Raghuji's attention, Alivardi sent a false proposal of peace.
 Raghuji knowing his strength demanded three crore rupees for his slain generals.
 Alivardi postponed the proposals for almost two and a half months before Mustafa Khan, the leader of the Afghan rebels was slain at Jagdishpur on 20 June 1745.